Adding Comments, plus QA for other features such as accessibility

 This can be accessed on scored Test Questions as well as on non-scored Practice Question pages.

-Publish Targets allow you to create one Project with content targeted for different learning audiences (such as Employees and Managers in this example) or learning contexts (such as formal learning courses for your LMS and Knowledge Bases for informal learning).
+Audience Targets allow you to create one Project with content targeted for different learning audiences (such as Employees and Managers) or learning contexts (such as formal learning courses for your LMS and Knowledge Bases for informal learning).

 0 0